archmetalDBM/GlobaLID-App/doc/references.md

     applied to provenance studies of copper oxhide ingots, Archaeometry, 39(1), 83–123.
     DOI:<a href="https://doi.org/10.1111/j.1475-4754.1997.tb00792.x" target="_blank">10.1111/j.1475-4754.1997.tb00792.x</a>

+-   Stos-Gale, Z. A., Maliotis, G., and Gale, N. H., 1998, A preliminary survey of the Cypriot slag heaps and their contribution to the reconstruction of copper production on Cyprus, In Metallurgica Antiqua (eds.
+T. Rehren, A. Hauptmann, and J. D. Muhly), Vol. 8, 235–62, Der Anschnitt, Beiheft, Deutsches Bergbau-Museum, Bochum.

 -   Stos-Gale, Z. A., and Gale, N. H., 1981, Sources of galena, lead and silver in predynastic Egypt, Revue dArchéometrie, Supplement (Actes